The story of Aaron Rodgers vs. 49ers, from fandom to snub from the NFL Draft to the playoffs

 Against the spread | Direct predictions

-Rodgers could have been the number 1 choice in the 2005 NFL Draft, but San Francisco chose Alex Smith of Utah.
+Rodgers could have been the No. 1 pick in the 2005 NFL Draft, but San Francisco chose Alex Smith of Utah.

 That led to a long wait in the green room for Rodgers, who was the second quarterback chosen with the No. 24 pick.
-Washington took Jason Campbell with the 25th pick to complete the first round quarterbacks.
+Washington took Jason Campbell with the 25th pick to complete the first-quarter quarterbacks.

 Rodgers took that snub draft as a snub.
-When asked if he was disappointed because the 49ers did not recruit him, Rodgers replied that he will surely be repeated several times on Sunday.
+When asked if he was disappointed because the 49ers did not recruit him, Rodgers responded that he will surely be repeated several times on Sunday.

-"Not as disappointed as the 49ers will be that they didn't recruit me."
+"Not as disappointed as the 49ers will be for not recruiting me."

 Rodgers' dispute with former Packers coach Mike McCarthy involved 49ers